The idea behind planning is to be purposeful and strategic. But why make a strategic plan? What do we include?

 Organizational Culture: You have staff, but how do you want them to interact with each other or with clients?
 What is the general “vibe”?
 What is morale like?
 How does it get that way?
 What do you want protocols to be?
 Do you have an inclusion task force?
 Do you have a staff or board orientation?

 Goals, Objectives, and Outcomes: While in for-profit business they talk about Key Performance Indicators, non-profits tend to break this down further into goals, objectives, and outcomes.
-The process we recommend using ins SMARTER – specific, measurable, achievable, relevant, timebound, evaluation, and re-evaluation.
-The time frame for these are typically within the timeframe of your strategic plan.
+We recommend using SMARTER – specific, measurable, achievable, relevant, timebound, evaluation, and re-evaluation.

 Different groups are going to move through this process at different paces.
 Typically we see groups work on this for two to six months for strategic plans that last one to three years.
 Here are some milestones to consider or watch for as you plan and work on your strategic plan.